Keane Lewis-Potter: Club career

+Hull City

-Lewis-Potter made his senior debut for Hull City in January 2019 when he came on as a substitute in an FA Cup match against Milwall.
+Lewis-Potter made his senior debut for Hull City in January 2019 when he came on as a substitute in an FA Cup match against Millwall.
 In March 2019, Lewis-Potter went on loan to Bradford (Park Avenue) for the remainder of the 2018–19 season.

 On 9 November 2019, Lewis-Potter made his league debut for Hull City when he came on as an 89th-minute substitute for Leonardo Lopes in the 1–0 home loss to West Bromwich Albion.
 On 30 November 2019, he came on as a substitute for Callum Elder and scored the only Hull goal and his first professional goal in a 3–1 defeat to Barnsley.

 On 18 January 2021, Lewis-Potter signed a new contract with Hull City until summer 2023.

-Lewis-Potter ended the 2020–21 season as Hull's 3rd top scorer with his 13 goals helping Hull City claim the League One title.

 On 3 May 2022, Lewis-Potter was awarded three player of the season awards for Hull City; the players player of the season, fans player of the season and the player of the season chosen by Hull City manager Shota Arveladze.

 Brentford

 On 12 July 2022, Premier League club Brentford announced the signing of Lewis-Potter on a six-year contract, for an undisclosed fee.
+He scored his first top-flight goal at home to Aston Villa on 17 December 2023.
+Due to injuries to most of Brentford's full-backs, Lewis-Potter played as a left back for the majority of the 24-25 season.